Fezao187/NodeJS/extra_project/Login_Page/README.md

     * Work on the reset password page, retrieve data from the database then update the password.
     * Add a page to show the user that they have logged in.
     * Add a button to allow the user to log out once logged in.
+    + Add flash messages and display them to the user